people3k/people3k.github.io/submit.md

     know what country it was found in, you should assign a _LocAccuracy_ of 0, and so on.
 4. **Ensure all latitude/longitude coordinates are only in decimal format.**
+    Ensure that you use decimal PERIOD rather than decimal comma.
     If you need assistance with this step, let us know in your submission form.
 5. **Include Continent and (if possible) Country and Province information for each date**.
     To assist with this step, we provide a [spreadsheet](/data/p3k14c_province-country-info.xlsx)